'I Just Need My Mail' Baltimore Residents Complain About USPS Delays

 BALTIMORE (WJZ) — Problems and delays with mail delivery and receipt across Baltimore City is nothing new.
 According to several people, they’ve waited weeks, if not months, with nothing new in their mailbox and with packages that have yet to reach their destination.

 “I go to the post office every day,” said Tierra Johnson.
 She told WJZ that she hasn’t received her mail since March.
 Every day during her lunch break, she now goes to the Downtown Post Office.
-But, each time, she said it feels like a lost cause.READ MORE: Baltimore County Police Searching For Critically Missing Man, Wallace Bonaparte Jr., Last Seen In Essex
+But, each time, she said it feels like a lost cause.READ MORE: Watch Live: Baltimore Officials Give COVID Update

 “We’re not retrieving our mail because there’s no one to sort it out, and give to the postal workers to deliver to us,” Johnson explained.